Get

 This means most Australian Shepherds do well in the cold, and many enjoy colder temperatures.
 But whether your specific Australian Shepherd likes the cold will come down to their preferences and temperament.

 Keep an eye on your Australian Shepherd when they’re out in the cold and see if they like it.
-If they’re always trying to find a warmer place, there’s a good chance that they don’t like the cold!
+If they’re always trying to find a warmer place, there’s a good chance they don’t like the cold!

 Australian Shepherds snow